Leadwerks/Documentation/CPP/Programming.md

 ![Project Files](https://raw.githubusercontent.com/UltraEngine/Documentation/master/Images/systemproperties.png)

 Press the **Enviurnment Variables** button.
-If it does not already exist, you can add a system environment variable.
+If it does not already exist, you can add a system variable.
 For the Steam version of Leadwerks, the default path is "C:\Program Files (x86)\Steam\steamapps\common\Leadwerks".
 For the standalone version, the default path is "C:\Program Files\Leadwerks".
 These paths may be different if you installed Steam or Leadwerks to different directories.

 ![Project Files](https://raw.githubusercontent.com/UltraEngine/Documentation/master/Images/environmentvariables.png)

+Use of an environment variable makes it easier for developers to share C++ projects across different computers.

 ## Exploring Examples